brliron/135tk/readme.md

 *This behavior seems confusing to most users and may change in future releases (probably by adding a -x or -p switch to lock the program into reading/writing).*

 ## TFBMTool-alt (original by Riatre in Python, rewritten in C by brliron)
 A C rewrite of Riatre's TFBMTool, with support for 8-bits images with palette.
-But this one doesn't support repacking yet.
-Since it doesn't support repacking, it doesn't need a read/write switch for now.
-Also, it always overwrites the TFBM file in place.
+This one always overwrites the TFBM file in place, because I've never seen anyone actually using the original in another way.
-Usage: `./TFBMTool tfbm_file.[bmp|png] [palette_XXX.bmp]`
+Usage (extraction): `./TFBMTool /x tfbm_file.[bmp|png] [palette_XXX.bmp]`
-The palette is optional for 24-bpp and 32-bpp TFBM files.
-It is mandatory for 8-bpp TFBM files.
-And actually, due to a bug in the current version, if you try to convert a 8-bpp TFBM file without providing a valid palette, the TFBM file's content will be erased.
+The palette is optional (and not used) for 24-bpp and 32-bpp TFBM files.
+It is mandatory for 8-bpp TFBM files, and the extracted file will be a 8-bpp PNG file with a palette.
+Usage (repacking): `./TFBMTool /p tfbm_file.[bmp|png]`

+# extractBM-alt
+A C rewrite of Riatre's extractBM using TFBMTool-alt.
+It searches for every png and bmp files in the current directory and its subdirectories (recursively), and calls TFBMTool-alt on them.
+Because it uses TFBMTool-alt, it supports 8-bits images with palette, using the palette000.bmp file from the image file's directory.
+Also, it should be significantly faster when going through all the file of a game, because it is entierly written in C, even the file search.
+Handling a file doesn't result on a new processus, only on a function call.
+Errors don't throw exceptions, they only return from a few functions.
+It display only the file names and the errors (and there will be way fewer errors, because we support 8-bits files with palette).
+Usage: just double-click on it (or run `./extractBM-alt`).

 ## th145arc (original by Riatre, updated by brliron)
 A tool to extract and repack the pak files from Touhou 14.5 and Touhou 15.5.
 To extract files, run `./th145arc /x th145.pak`.
 To repack them, run `./th145arc /p th145.pak`.
-*The /x and /p switches may be interpreted as paths on MinGW/cygwin, but the unix-style -x and -p also work.*

 Archives created with /p will only be usable by the Touhou 14.5 English patch, the original game won't be able to open them.
 And there is currently no way to use the archives created by this tool in Touhou 15.5.